jundalisay/spblist/content/en/material/principles/intro/chapter-04b.md

 This is also seen in galaxy rotation curves which have different dynamics from that predicted by Newton's inverse square law.

 {{< img src="/graphics/physics/rotation.jpg" alt="Galaxy Rotation Curves" cap="The division of a territory into 4 parts is seen in both the orbits in our solar system and in the rotation curves of a spiral galaxy.
-This removes the need for dark matter to explain gravitational lensing and galaxy rotation." >}}
+This removes the need for dark matter to explain gravitational lensing and galaxy rotation.
+The outer arms of a galaxy move fast compared to the outer area of a solar system (which moves slowly) because of the difference of the Spatial and Radiant Layers" >}}

 ## Works on BAOs too